gliu2k/SAP-Datasphere/SAC/Planning/Index.md

 ![alt text](/SAC/Planning/images/PM3.png)

+> [!Note]
+> There are no actual(version) data of 2023Q3 and 2023Q4 in the original dataset(flat files).
-I used the **COPY** action to copy the actual data of 2023Q3 and 2023Q4 to 2024Q3 and 2024Q4 respectively because they are missing in the original dataset(flat files).
+> Therefore, I used the **Copy - Data Action** to copy the actual data of 2023Q3 and 2023Q4 to 2024Q3 and 2024Q4 respectively.
+You can see that they are identical.

 # 2. Planning
 1. Create **Data Actions** to copy the **2024Q4** Forecast version data to to **2025Q1** and set up the locks which are covered in the below **Data Lock** section.